xapple/gefes/README.md

     $ pip install pysam
     $ pip install concoct

-It also uses several first party python libraries that we have developed and use in several projects `gefes`.
+It also uses several first party python libraries that we have developed and use in several projects.
 You can get them by running these commands:

     $ pip install plumbing
     $ pip install fasta